Your Year of You: Honor, Love, Forgive and Prioritize Yourself

 Year of Self Care

-You have permission to make 2023 the year of you.
-Read that again.
+You don't have to have permission to make 2026 the year of you.
 I'm not talking about setting overzealous resolutions that will annoy you in a couple of months or some aspirational "New Year, New You" bullshit.
-I'm talking about making yourself a priority—to honor, love and forgive yourself.
+I'm talking about making yourself a priority—to honor, love, forgive and prioritize yourself.
 Every day, without excuses.

 The best way to get through a big to do list is to break down each task into smaller tasks.
 Similarly, the best way to create lasting change, making ourselves a priority in our day-to-day lives is by breaking down life-changing habits into “microshifts.”